To help you make the best toothpaste purchase, here’s a breakdown of ingredients and what to look for.

 - Flavor – usually artificial sweeteners of mint, cinnamon or bubble gum for kids

-- Humectants –moisturizing agents that keep the toothpaste from drying out
+- Humectants –moisturizing agents that keep it from drying out

 - Thickeners – to give the paste or gel its consistency and easy flow out of the tube

-- Detergents – a cleaning agent that gives toothpaste its ability to form suds (sodium lauryl sulfate)
+- Detergents – a cleaning agent that gives it the ability to form suds (sodium lauryl sulfate)